Emirhan55-AI/internship-deephist-project1/RESEARCH.md

 The switch from ByteTrack to BoT-SORT was driven by **empirical performance data** and **technical requirements** specific to classroom tracking.
 While ByteTrack remains an excellent choice for general-purpose tracking, BoT-SORT's superior identity consistency (IDF1), integrated ReID capabilities, and camera motion compensation make it the optimal choice for our use case.

----

-## 2. Multi-Object Tracking

-This section presents the literature review conducted to determine the methodology to be used for assigning persistent identities to detected students and tracking them.

 ### Reviewed Paper 1

 **Reference:** Luo, Wenhan, et al. "Multiple object tracking: A literature review." *Artificial Intelligence* 293 (2021): 103448.

 **Content of the Paper:**
-This paper provides a fundamental introduction to the MOT field by comprehensively explaining the problem (persistent ID assignment), main challenges (occlusion, similar appearances), system components (detection, feature extraction, data association), and main paradigms (**Online/Offline**, **TBD/JDT**).
+This paper provides a fundamental introduction to the MOT field by comprehensively explaining the problem (persistent ID assignment), main challenges (occlusion, similar appearances), system components (detection, feature extraction, data association), and main paradigms (**Online/Offline**, **TBD/JDT**) [6].

 **Findings of the Paper:**
 The conceptual framework provided by this paper perfectly aligns with the requirements of the project.